Description of the Remote Desktop Protocol 8.0 update for Windows 7 SP1 and Windows Server 2008 R2 SP1

 • Improved single sign-in experience for Remote Desktop Web Access

-This update simplifies and significantly improves the user experience by letting users provide their user name and password only one time when the users connect to IT published apps and desktops.
-Users are not prompted to provide their user name and password for successive connections.
+This feature simplifies and improves the user experience.
+It lets users provide their user names and passwords only one time when they connect to IT published apps and desktops.
+Users are not prompted to provide their credentials for successive connections.

 This feature is available only when you connect to Windows Server 2012 virtual-machine based deployments and session-based desktop deployments.